 The size of the adrenal mass is a very important characteristic to determine if it is cancer.
 The size of the tumor is very important in order to figure out whether it is cancerous or potentially cancerous.
 Very small tumors measuring 1 to 2 cm (less than an inch) are almost never cancerous.
 However, the larger the tumor is, the more likely it will be an adrenal cancer.

-What can X-Rays and Scans Tell About Adrenal Tumor Being Cancer?Size is not only the criteria to determine whether the tumor is potentially benign or malignant.
-When we look at the imaging (scans and x-rays) of the adrenal gland whether it is a CT, MRI, PET scan or other imaging study we need to have a whole-person approach and evaluate all aspects of the tumor and the patient.
+What Can X-Rays and Scans Tell About Adrenal Tumor Being Cancer?Size is not only the criteria in determining whether the tumor is potentially benign or malignant.
+When we look at the imaging (scans and x-rays) of the adrenal gland, whether it is a CT, MRI, PET scan or other imaging study, we need to have a whole-person approach and evaluate all aspects of the tumor and the patient.
 We carefully analyze the "imaging phenotype" of the tumor.
-The imaging phenotype describes all the aspects of what the tumor looks like on your scan and helps us determine the likelihood of cancer.
-It should be noted, this is far from perfect science and is very dependent upon the experience of your surgeon.
+The imaging phenotype describes all aspects of what the tumor looks like on your scan and helps us determine the likelihood of cancer.
+It should be noted, this is far from a perfect science and is very dependent upon the experience of your surgeon.
 In many cases we can never know for sure whether the tumor is cancerous unless we remove it via adrenalectomy.

-What we look for on an scans and x-rays is a combination of more than a dozen of criteria giving us a total impression, called the imaging phenotype.
+What we look for on an scans and x-rays is a combination of more than a dozen criteria giving us a total impression, called the "imaging phenotype".
 For instance, we carefully examine the size and the shape of the tumor.
-That means we will look at whether the borders are smooth or irregular, whether the margins are clear, or unclear.
-On a CT scan without contrast it is important to look at level of attenuation.
-Essentially this is a measure of how dense (or fat-containing) the tumor is based on measurements of what is called Hounsfield Units (HU).
+That means we will look at whether the borders are smooth or irregular, and whether the margins are clear or unclear.
+On a CT scan without contrast, it is important to look at the level of attenuation.
+Essentially, this is a measure of how dense (or fat-containing) the tumor is based on measurements of what is called Hounsfield Units (HU).
 The lower the Hounsfield Units (lipid-rich; i.e. fatty) are the more likely it is that the tumor is not a cancer, but rather the more common adrenocortical adenoma.

-A high-quality CT Scan using contrast is the most important x-ray or scan.
-All adrenal masses need to be evaluated on a CT scan using an "adrenal-protocol" which means the scan is done with and without contrast.
-This can tell us how much blood is going into the mass and whether the tumor is vascular since typically benign adenoma are not vascular, whereas more vascular tumors tend to be either a pheochromocytoma or a malignant tumor.
+A high-quality CT scan using contrast is the most important x-ray or scan.
+All adrenal masses need to be evaluated on a CT scan using an "adrenal protocol", which means the scan is done with and without contrast.
+This can tell us how much blood is going into the mass and whether the tumor is vascular since typically benign adenomas are not vascular, whereas more vascular tumors tend to be either a pheochromocytomas or a malignant tumor.

 Other things we look at on the CT Scan.
 We also look to see if there are any areas of the tumor that are dead or necrotic.
 We look for previous or present bleeding (hemorrhage) into the tumor mass, and we look for calcifications (calcium deposits).
-The growth rate of the tumor is also very important so we want to know if the patient has had previous imaging scans of the adrenal glands in the past.
+The growth rate of the tumor is also very important, so we want to know if the patient has had previous imaging scans of the adrenal glands.
 Faster growing tumors are usually cancerous.
 Remember that we want to review all your images.
-Yes, even if you had a scan for unrelated reasons 20 years ago, we want to review it to see what your adrenal glands looked like then.
+Yes, even if you had a scan for unrelated reasons 10 years ago, we want to review it to see what your adrenal glands looked like then.

 It is important to understand that sometimes surgery to remove an adrenal mass (adrenalectomy) is indicated just to prove that the adrenal tumor is not cancerous.
 Said differently, sometimes we just don't know if an adrenal mass is a cancer until we get it out.
 If you have an expert adrenal surgeon, it is MUCH better to get the mass removed than to leave it in.
 Dr Carling does more adrenal operations than any other surgeon and he is happy to chat with you and your doctor about your adrenal mass.